Twenty seconds. Give or take.

 Nine months after the fire, Beach rolled over for the first time.
 He had lost 63 pounds and at six-foot-two was down to 112.
 The scar tissue had built up on his ligaments and tendons, and his muscles were wasting away with atrophy.
 The movement was small but it felt like a big win that came just in time.
 After the fire, he was angry, depressed, suicidal; now he wanted to see what else he could do for himself.

-With progress comes greater survival rates, which mean more people living with the long-term consequences of burn injuries like disability, financial problems and chronic pain.
+With progress comes greater survival rates, which means more people living with the long-term consequences of burn injuries like disability, financial problems and chronic pain.
 Trauma survivors are at least four times more likely to take their own life, Logsetty and Sareen revealed in a 2014 study.
 They’ve since discovered they’re also twice as likely to have depression, anxiety or substance-abuse issues.

 Logsetty says patients often tell him they don’t want to go on.
 He helps them reintegrate with the life they once had, as much as possible.
 “It’s not, I fixed your hernia, your sutures are out, you can call me if you have a problem.
 There is a continuity of care we don’t see in most other surgery.”